-1. After default, the transferee under a security transfer is entitled to collect the receivable at any time after payment becomes due.

-2. The transferee may exercise the right to collect under paragraph 1 before default if the transferor consents.

-3. The transferor exercising the right to collect under paragraph 1 or 2 is also entitled to enforce any personal or property right that secures or supports payment of the receivable.
+- 1. After default,46 the transferee under a security transfer is entitled to collect the receivable at any time after payment becomes due. - 2.
+The transferee may exercise the right to collect under paragraph 1 before default if the transferor consents. - 3.
+The transferor47 exercising the right to collect under paragraph 1 or 2 is also entitled to enforce any personal or property right that secures or supports payment of the receivable.

-Article 34 - Right of the transferee to sell a receivable
+Article 34 - Right of the transferee to sell a receivable 48

-1. After default, the transferee under a security transfer is entitled to sell the receivable without applying to a court or other authority.

-3. The transferee may select the method, manner, time, place and other aspects of the sale, including whether to sell receivables individually, in groups or altogether.

-4. The transferee must give notice of its intention to:
+- 1. After default,49 the transferee under a security transfer is entitled to sell the receivable without applying to a court or other authority. - 3.
+The transferee may select the method, manner, time, place and other aspects of the sale, including whether to sell receivables individually, in groups or altogether. - 4.
+The transferee must give notice of its intention to:

-(a) The transferor and any person who owes the obligation secured by the security transfer;

-(b) Any person with a right in the receivable that informs the transferee of that right in writing at least [a short period of time to be specified by the enacting State] before the notice is sent to the transferor; and

-(c) Any other transferee that registered a notice with respect to a transfer of the receivable at least [a short period of time to be specified by the enacting State] before the notice is sent to the transferor.

-5. The notice must be given at least [a short period of time to be specified by the enacting State] before the sale takes place and must contain:

-(a) A description of the receivables;

-(b) A statement of the amount required at the time the notice is given to satisfy the obligation secured by the security transfer, including interest and the reasonable cost of enforcement;

-(c) A statement that the transferor, any person who owes the obligation secured by the transfer or any other person with a right in the receivable is entitled to terminate the enforcement process; and

-(d) A statement of the date after which the receivable will be sold or, in the case of a public sale, the time, place and manner of the intended sale.

-6. The notice must be in a language that is reasonably expected to inform the recipient about its content.

-7. It is sufficient if the notice to the transferor is in the language of the transfer agreement.

-8. The notice need not be given if the receivable is of a kind sold on a recognised market.
+The Working Group may wish to consider whether the same statement should be included in Article 33, which would align the approach with the MLST.

+The Working Group may wish to consider whether Article 33(1) should begin with "after the default of the transferor".
+See Comment 151 in Doc.
+4.

+The Working Group may wish to consider whether "transferor" should be replaced by "transferee".
+See Comments 154, 155, 159 and 160 in Doc.
+4.

+There is a mistake in the numbering of the subparagraphs in Article 34.
+See Comment 157 in Doc.
+4.

+The Working Group may wish to consider whether Article 34(1) should begin with "after the default of the transferor".
+See Comment 158 in Doc.
+4.

+- (a) The transferor and any person who owes the obligation secured by the security transfer; - (b) Any person with a right in the receivable that informs the transferee of that right in writing at least [a short period of time to be specified by the enacting State] before the notice is sent to the transferor; and - (c) Any other transferee that registered a notice with respect to a transfer of the receivable at least [a short period of time to be specified by the enacting State] before the notice is sent to the transferor. - 5.
+The notice must be given at least [a short period of time to be specified by the enacting State] before the sale takes place and must contain: - (a) A description of the receivables; - (b) A statement of the amount required at the time the notice is given to satisfy the obligation secured by the security transfer, including interest and the reasonable cost of enforcement; - (c) A statement that the transferor, any person who owes the obligation secured by the transfer or any other person with a right in the receivable is entitled to terminate the enforcement process; and - (d) A statement of the date after which the receivable will be sold or, in the case of a public sale, the time, place and manner of the intended sale. - 6.
+The notice must be in a language that is reasonably expected to inform the recipient about its content. - 7.
+It is sufficient if the notice to the transferor is in the language of the transfer agreement. - 8.
+The notice need not be given if the receivable is of a kind sold on a recognised market.